 While the Blue Book recognizes several distinct causes of musculoskeletal disorders (including heredity, injury, disease, etc.), the main thing the SSA concerns itself with is not the cause of the disability but the extent to which it affects your ability to perform meaningful work.
 The guidelines laid out in the Blue Book for deciding disability claims for musculoskeletal disorders relate primarily to how the disability affects your ability to move, perform tasks, and concentrate on a job.

-The SSA breaks musculoskeletal disorders down into several categories:
+The SSA breaks musculoskeletal disorders into the following categories:

 - Joints.
 Disorders involving the knees, hips, ankles, shoulders, elbows, wrists, etc. are judged based on how they affect your ability to walk, push, pull, stand, sit, lift, and perform fine motor skills.
 The SSA will seek to determine whether you could continue to work with reasonable accommodation.